Clicky

 Conjugation Using Antibody Fragments

 It is often advantageous to use antibody fragments in the preparation of antibody bioconjugates.
 This is done by selective antibody fragmentation using enzymatic digestion of intact immunoglobulins into lower molecular weight molecules that still able to recognize and bind antigen.
 Conjugation of antibody fragment with enzyme molecules can result in ELISA reagents that possess better characteristics than corresponding conjugates prepared with intact antibody.
 Such antibody fragment conjugates display less interference with various Fc binding proteins and also less immunogenicity, more facile membrane penetration for immunohistochemical staining techniques, and lower nonspecific binding to surfaces or membranes, resulting in increased signal-to-noise ratios.
-We provides services such as:
+We provide services such as:

 • F(ab')2 fragment preparation or,